 Field-hunting tip

-Look in sedimentary marine limestone and shale country — that is the host setting where belemnite typically forms.
+Look in sedimentary marine limestone and shale country, the host setting where belemnite typically forms.
 If you start seeing calcite, pyrite, ammonites in float, you are in the right ground.
 Field specimens usually show a rostrum habit, so train your eye for that shape before scanning the outcrop.
+In the U.S., the densest reported localities are in New Jersey.
+Start trip planning there.